Castle House, Dunoon

 Castle House is situated in the Scottish town of Dunoon, Argyll and Bute.
 It sits on top of a promontory called Castle Hill, between West Bay and East Bay, overlooking Dunoon Pier and the Firth of Clyde.
-Built in 1822, it is a Category B listed structure.
+It was built in 1822, and designed by David Hamilton.
+It is a Category B listed structure.

+The house was built for James Ewing of Strathleven.
+Ewing was a merchant and slave owner and was described by biographer Stephen Mullen as "among the most financially successful of [Glasgow's] élite nineteenth-century sugar/slavery aristocracy".
+He used the profits from his business to buy and establish property across London.
+The house was designed by architect David Hamilton who also designed Castle Toward and Hutchesons' Hospital.

-The castle was built for James Ewing of Strathleven, MP and Provost of Glasgow, as his "marine villa".
-It was purchased by Dunoon Town Council, for £4,600, in 1893 to house the Council Chamber and Tulloch Free Library.
+Dunoon Town Council purchased the house, for £4,600, in 1893 and used it to house the Council Chamber and Tulloch Free Library.

 The flag post on Castle Hill marks the original site of a 13th-century Dunoon Castle.

 Current use

 The building has been home to Castle House Museum since 1998.
 It is run by Dunoon & Cowal Heritage Trust.